Whistleblower News & Articles

 One of the most tricky questions to surface — routinely–in the representation of False Claims Act whistleblowers is the extent to which the whistleblower or “relator” may make use of company documents, including confidential or even privileged documents.
-We are often asked this question and wish that there were a simple answer.
+Potential whistleblowers often ask us this question and wish that we had a simple answer.
 There is not.
-There are some general guidelines based on the case law and the positions the U.S. Department of Justice has taken in cases, but this is one of those questions where the lawyer’s response should not include the words “always” or “never.”
+There are some general guidelines based on the case law and positions the U.S. Department of Justice has taken in cases.
+However, this is one of those questions where the lawyer’s response should not include the words “always” or “never.”

 Let’s take the paradigm case.
-Employee starts with a company and as part of the orientation process typically gets a number of packages to review and/or sign.
-Here’s the 401(k) plan, here’s the health insurance list of choices, here’s the key to the men’s room, here’s the phone directory, and oh yes, here’s our confidentiality agreement which you should review and sign and get back to us… Let us know if you have any questions.
+An employee her job and typically gets a number of forms to review and/or sign.
+Here’s the 401(k) plan, the health insurance list of choices, the phone directory, and oh yes, here’s our confidentiality agreement.
+The employee must review and sign all of these.
+And, “let us know if you have any questions.”

 Of course, it’s a bit of a buzzkill to start your first day at this great new job saying “Ah, excuse me, but this document is a bit one-sided and I don’t think I’m comfortable with it.”
 So employees routinely sign these employer-drafted confidentiality agreements with about as much review as you would give to the fine print on the back of a ski ticket.

-It’s usually only later, if a problem ensues, that the employee actually takes a hard look at what he’s agreed to.
+It’s only later, if a problem ensues, that the employee takes a hard look at what he’s agreed to.
 Usually, these agreements state explicitly that all documents, in whatever form, are the property of the company and are not to be removed from the premises except with permission, and may not be retained for any purpose after the employee leaves employment at the company.
-Many such agreements go on to say that the employee understands he may be sued if he retains any such documentation and that he agrees to all sorts of draconian relief if he misbehaves: flogging, defenestration, stockades, and–worst of all–fee shifting provisions saying the employee must pay the exorbitant legal fees of its counsel in bringing all this pressure to bear.
+Many such agreements go on to say that the employee understands he may be sued and agrees to draconian penalties if he does take documents.

 Most qui tam whistleblowers go through an evolutionary process before deciding to sue their employer or former employer.
-Usually, these people had no plan whatsoever to cause trouble for their company; usually, they are just normal people trying to do their jobs.
-But somewhere things went awry and the employee started to notice a problem that might be fraud-related, and all too often, the company doesn’t like the message he is delivering.
-We don’t hear about the cases where companies do this right (we’re sure they’re out there), but often companies punish the messenger rather than correcting the problem.
-Even then, often these employees are still undecided about what they should do, even when they know that they’re “on the bubble.”
+Usually, these people had no plan whatsoever to cause trouble for their company; they were just normal people trying to do their jobs.
+But somewhere things went awry, and the employee started to notice a problem that might be fraud-related.
+All too often, the company doesn’t like the message he is delivering.
+We don’t hear about the cases where companies take action to make things right (we’re sure they’re out there).
+All too frequently, companies punish the messenger rather than correcting the problem.
+Even then, employees who know of wrongdoing often are undecided about what to do.

-Coming back to the question of documents, the reality is that the employee has had access all throughout this period of employment and devolution of the relationship to massive amounts of data (email, company memos, and the like) that the company would consider confidential, and all of which can fit on a thumb drive.
-The worried employee usually starts to make a mental inventory or a more specific inventory of problematic documents as he sorts through his options.
-Ultimately, if the employee decides to become a False Claims Act whistleblower, he has a statutory obligation to turn over to the government (the real party in interest) everything he knows about the fraud.
+Coming back to the question of documents, the reality is that a potential whistleblower typically has had access throughout his employment to massive amounts of documents and data (email, presentations, company memos, and the like).
+The worried employee usually starts to make a mental inventory or list of problematic documents as he sorts through his options.
+Ultimately, if the employee decides to become a False Claims Act whistleblower, he has a statutory obligation to turn over to the government (the real party in interest) everything he knows about the fraud, including documents.
 So he copies the key documents onto a thumb drive and turns it over to the feds, right?

 Probably.
 But there are some important caveats.

-Caveat One: You can’t bring a qui tam suit without an attorney, and one of the first things you’d better do is go over with your attorney what you have in your possession that (a) you think is relevant to the fraud and that (b) the company would think is its property.
-Some sorting needs to be done and should not be done without the counsel of an attorney.
+You can’t bring a qui tam suit without an attorney.
+One of the first things you should do is to go over with your attorney what you have in your possession:

 Caveat Four: If you are an attorney and thinking of being a relator against your client or your former client (e.g., former in-house counsel), understand that courts can’t stand this fact pattern.
 Judges typically view your exalted status as an attorney as carrying with it certain key obligations of secrecy, confidentiality and privilege, and they will in most instance find a way to bar you from trading on the client’s confidences.
 See, e.g., U.S. ex rel.
 Fair Laboratory Practices Associates v.
 Quest Diagnostics and Unilab Corp.

-To sum it all up, generally the statutory obligation to produce relevant information to law enforcement trumps the company’s interest in not having the information shared with any third party including law enforcement.
+Generally, the whistleblower’s statutory obligation to produce relevant information to law enforcement trumps the company’s interest in keeping documents confidential.
 See e.g., Town of Newton v.
 Rumery, 480 U.S. 386, 392 (1987) (a promise is unenforceable if the interest in its enforcement is outweighed in the circumstances by a public policy harmed by enforcement of the agreement.)
 See also XCorp. v.
 John Doe, 805 F. Supp.
 1298, 1310 n.24 (E.D.Va.
 1992) (observing in an FCA case brought by defendant’s attorney that confidentiality agreements that prevent an individual from disclosing evidence of fraud to the government are void as against public policy).
-So you’re on o.k. ground to start.
+So you’re on solid ground to start.

 The tricky part comes if the government declines the case and you decide to go forward anyway.
 As surely as night follows day, counterclaims will come, asserting breach of contract, conversion, misappropriation, and the like.
-In discovery, it will come out what was turned over to the government and anything else that was taken from the premises.
+In discovery, the company will learn what documents were turned over to the government and anything else that was taken from the premises.
 See e.g., U.S. ex rel.
 Wildhirt v.
 AARS Forever, Inc., 2013 WL 5304092 (N.D.
 Ill.
 2012) (sorting through counterclaims and categories of documents and determining which were relevant to an FCA prosecution and which were not and therefore unprotected).

-With these basic guidelines in place, the employee stands a much better chance of defending the fact that company documents were turned over to the government.
+With these basic guidelines in place, a whistleblower stands a much better chance of defending an attack on his or her use of documents.